jakobeberhardt/chpc/README.md

-# chpc
+# Predication and Speculation
-Benchmarking Setup for Compilers for High Performance Computers
+Benchmarking setup for predication-enabled targets and profiling divergence in speculative code schedules